roadster-rs/roadster/README.md

   JWT extractor for Axum that simply puts all claims into a map (available with the `jwt` feature)
 - Built-in support for [SeaORM](https://crates.io/crates/sea-orm), including creating DB connections (requires the `db-sea-orm` feature)
+- Built-in support for [Deisel](https://crates.io/crates/diesel), including creating DB connections (requires a subset of the `db-diesel-*` collection of features, depending on what's needed)
 - Built-in support for [Sidekiq.rs](https://crates.io/crates/rusty-sidekiq) for running async/background jobs (requires the `sidekiq` feature)
 - Built-in support for sending emails via SMTP (requires the `email-smtp` feature)